 As per the employment law in Turkey, the employment contract should contain some specific elements.
 These include the information about the employer and employee, the condition of employment, the salary of the employee and other benefits, and the working hours.
 As said earlier, the employment contract must be given to the employee in writing.

-The termination of an employment contract in Turkey begins with a notice in a formal way.
-The employee must notify the employer about his/her intentions of leaving the job before 4 weeks before the last day.
-It is always good that an employment contract is terminated in agreement with both the employee and an employer.
+As per the employment law in Turkey, the termination of an employment contract in Turkey begins with a notice in a formal way.
+The employee must notify the employer about his/her intentions of leaving the job four weeks before the last day.
+It’s always good that an employment contract is terminated in agreement with both the employee and an employer.